cwk9852/DatabaseConcepts/README.md

 practices for design and maintenance of an operational database, although various methodologies exist such as Agile and Waterfall.

-There was the additionally the realization that a major challenge is ensuring the data your SQL returns is in fact the correct data.
-There are many instances where the output appears correct but are incorrect.
+I also came to the conclusion that a major challenge is ensuring the data your SQL returns is in fact the correct data.
+There are instances where the output appears correct but are incorrect.
 Perhaps you have queried the wrong table yet received a similar result.
 Throughout the duration of my project, this memorably occurred once: when querying for the contents of the movie\_has\_academy\_award table.
 Initially